justinTsugranes/personal_CV/README.md

 # Justin Tsugranes

-_Web Developer, UX Designer, and Digital Media Creator based in Los Angeles, California_ <br>
+_Front-End Web Developer, and Digital Media Creator based in Los Angeles, California_ <br>

 ## Back in my day, we just had the telephone and dial-up internet.
 Here are all of the ways you can reach me now, but e-mail is the quickest....
 I check it on Monday mornings and Wednesday Afternoons and I leave everything else set to _do not disturb_